 A contractor pushes the envelope, using a product or system in a new way, or a way it was never intended, and it results in a new finish, color or process.
 A trend is born.

 It’s important to remember that trends aren’t all encompassing and universal.
 There are colors, finishes and processes that have been popular for 25 years, and will remain so for as long as decorative concrete is a thing.
-These are standards, and the industry requires these as a foundation on which everything else is built.
+These are standards, and the industry requires we build everything on this as a foundation.

 We can’t have trends if we don’t first have standards.